microsoft/Project-Yellowstone-Documentation/business-central/sales/sales-overview.md

 # Sales Overview (Power BI Report)

-The _Sales Overview_ report gives a clear picture of your organization's sales activities.
-It highlights important metrics like outstanding amounts, shipped not invoiced amounts and invoiced Sales.
-These then sum up to show the organization's total Sales Amount.
-By breaking down Sales quantities by location and item category, and providing customer information, this report helps with financial analysis, customer management, and ensuring targets are being met.

-This report is meant for sales  and sales teams to track spending, manage budgets, and evaluate salesperson performance.
+The _Sales Overview_ report provides a high-level summary of your organization’s sales activities, showcasing key metrics such as the number of outstanding sales orders, shipped-but-not-invoiced orders, and posted sales invoices, along with their respective monetary values.
+Additionally, this report offers insights into sales performance by salesperson, highlights the top 5 customers by sales amount, and shows the gross profit from the top 5 items.

 ![Sales Overview screenshot](/business-central/media/sales/sales-overview.png "Sales Overview - Screenshot")